Venice, Italy

 When we asked people about industries and career opportunities in Venice, they reponded:

 "Foreigners in Venice often work in the tourism industry, taking roles such as tour guides, hotel staff, and restaurant workers.
 They may also find employment as language teachers, particularly for English.
 Some foreigners work in the arts, contributing to the city's vibrant scene as performers, artists, or gallery staff.
 Others may be employed in international businesses or organizations that have offices in Venice.
-Additionally, some foreigners work in academia or research, as Venice is home to several universities and research institutions," said one expat who made the move to Venice.
+Additionally, some foreigners work in academia or research, as Venice is home to several universities and research institutions," wrote a member in Venice.

 What is life like in Venice?